skousik/RTD_tutorial/step_3_FRS_computation/README.tex.md

-## 3.2 FRS for a Single Trajectory
+## 3.1 FRS for a Single Trajectory

-Now we'll compute the FRS for a single desired trajectory, to illustrate how the FRS computation is written as a SOS program with spotless and MOSEK.
-The following code is all in `example_6_FRS_with_fixed_traj_params.m`.
+We'll begin by computing the FRS for a single desired trajectory, to illustrate how the FRS computation is written as a SOS program with spotless and MOSEK.
+The following code is all in `step_3_ex_1_FRS_with_fixed_traj_params`.
 We'll walk through it in a slightly different order here.

-### Example 6
+### Example 1

 First, let's figure out what SOS program we even want to solve.
 The generic program is Program $(D)$ on page 10 of this [super-duper long paper](https://arxiv.org/pdf/1809.06746.pdf).
 That program computes a polynomial $w: Z \times K \to \mathbb{R}$ for which, if $(z,k)$ is in the FRS $F$, then $w(z,k) \geq 1$.
 We want to do the same thing, but for just one $k \in K$, which will make a much smaller computation that can run on a laptop.
-So, let's first pick $k$ by running the following in the MATLAB command window:
+So, let's first pick $k$ as follows:

 ```matlab
 % chosen command